awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-worker-instructions-object-tracking.md

 ## Shortcuts<a name="sms-point-cloud-worker-instructions-ot-hot-keys"></a>

 The shortcuts listed in the **Shortcuts** menu can help you navigate the 3D point cloud and use tools to add and edit cuboids\.

-Before you start your task, we recommend that you review the **Shortcuts** menu and become acquainted with these commands\.
+Before you start your task, it is recommended that you review the **Shortcuts** menu and become acquainted with these commands\.
 You need to use some of the 3D cuboid controls to edit your cuboid\.

 ## Saving Your Work and Submitting<a name="sms-point-cloud-worker-instructions-saving-work-ot"></a>